quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 - key phase: To support 0-RTT session establishment, QUIC uses two key phases; the key phase of each packet must be exposed to support efficient reception.
 - additional flags: Additional flags for diagnostic use are also under consideration; see https://github.com/quicwg/base-drafts/issues/279.

+[Editor's note: also further discuss which bits cannot change with versioning]

 ## Integrity Protection of the Wire Image {#wire-integrity}

 As soon as the cryptograhic context is established,